UDT-ITF/website/source/presentation/index.md

 }
 ```

-> Thumbnail removed from here.

 ##### navDate

 A date that clients may use for navigation purposes when presenting the resource to the user in a date-based user interface, such as a calendar or timeline.
-More descriptive date ranges, intended for display directly to the user, _SHOULD_ be included in the `metadata` property for human consumption.
-If the resource contains TextFrames that have the `duration` property, the datetime given corresponds to the navigation datetime of the start of the resource.
-For example, a Range that includes a TextFrame that represents a set of video content recording a historical event, the `navDate` is the datetime of the first moment of the recorded event.
+More descriptive date ranges, intended for display directly to the user, *SHOULD* be included in the `metadata` property for human consumption.

 The value _MUST_ be an [XSD dateTime literal][org-w3c-xsd-datetime].
 The value _MUST_ have a timezone, and _SHOULD_ be given in UTC with the `Z` timezone indicator, but _MAY_ instead be given as an offset of the form `+hh:mm`.

+The use of an XSD dateTime literal poses challenges for historical materials or those dated according to different calendars.
+Prior to 1752 England used the Julian Calendar.
+Dates on the Julian calendar could be off by almost a fortnight from the Gregorian.
+To further complicate things, Lady Day (25 March) and not 1 Jan was considered the start of the New Year.
+Finally, there’s the fact that timezones are a late nineteenth-century invention.

+At present, it’s recommended that these difficulties are glossed over in `navDate` since it is intended to provide a value to sort items chronologically.
+These difficulties are usually dealt with by domain experts when creating the textual resource and should be recorded using an appropriate textual form of the date in the `metadata` property.
+For example, documents written in England after 1 January and before Lady Day prior to 1752 were generally written with split years: ’19 January 1601/2’.
+In most instances, the most pragmatic solution would be to use the Julian date for the navDate: `1602-01-19:00:00:00Z’.
+If a collection of texts involved materials dated in multiple calendars, such as a collection of 17th-century letters to and from the continent and England, it would likely be worthwhile to convert the Julian dates into Gregorian so that the letters appear in the correct order.

  * A Collection _MAY_ have the `navDate` property.<br/>
    Clients _MAY_ render `navDate` on a Collection.